A surface with discontinuous isoperimetric profile and expander manifolds: Introduction

+The continuity of the isoperimetric profile function is established in a number of cases: Gallot \cite{Ga} showed that it is continuous for compact manifolds and Nardulli-Russo \cite{NR} showed that this holds also for manifolds of finite volume.
+Ritor\'e \cite{Ri} showed that $I_M$ is continuous for Hadamard manifolds and complete non-compact manifolds of strictly positive sectional curvature.
+We refer to \cite{Ri} and \cite{NP} for a more complete exposition of the cases where the continuity of $I_M$ is established and related questions.

+Adams, Morgan and Nardulli observed that $I_M(t)$ is not necessarily continuous for manifolds with density (see Frank Morgan's blog, \cite{AMN}).

+Nardulli and Pansu \cite{NP} constructed an example of a Riemannian 3-manifold with discontinuous $I_M(t)$ and asked whether there is such an example in dimension 2.

+It turns out that all these constructions are based on the existence of expander manifolds, so we answer this question in section 2 of this paper by constructing an appropriate sequence of `expander surfaces' using expander graphs.
+We note that P. Buser \cite{Bu} has used in the past expander graphs as `blueprints' for constructing surfaces.
+Psaltis \cite{Ps} used expander graphs to show that there are surfaces $M$ with no restrictions on the growth rate of $I_M$.

+The first author asked in \cite {Pa2} whether there are expander manifolds $M_n^3$ where each $M_n^3$ is homeomorphic to the 3-sphere (or to the 3-ball).
+It turns out that such constructions were already given by Burago-Ivanov in \cite{BI}.

 Glynn-Adey and Zhu show in \cite{GAZ} that for any $\epsilon >0, M>0$ there is a Riemannian 3-ball $B$ of volume 1 such that any smooth disk separating $B$ in two regions of volume greater than $\epsilon $ has area greater than $M$.
 We prove the same result here both for the 3-ball and the 3-sphere for separations by arbitrary surfaces and not just disks.
 Glynn-Adey and Zhu assume further that the ball $B$ has bounded diameter and boundary surface area but these are properties that are easy to arrange in general modifying slightly the ball $B$.
+Our construction is different from the one in \cite{BI}, for example our sequence of manifolds converges to a point.

 These results contrast with the situation in dimension 2.
-Liokumovich, Nabutovsky and Rotman showed in \cite{LNR} that if $D$ is a Riemannian 2-disc there is a simple arc of length bounded by $2\sqrt 3 \sqrt {\rm{area}( D)}+\delta $ which cuts the disc into two regions of area greater than $\rm{area}( D)/4 -\delta $ where $\delta $ is any positive real.
+Liokumovich, Nabutovsky and Rotman showed in \cite{LNR} that if $D$ is a Riemannian 2-disc there is a simple arc of length less than $2\sqrt 3 \sqrt {\rm{area}( D)}+\delta $ which cuts the disc into two regions of area greater than $\rm{area}( D)/4 -\delta $ where $\delta $ is any positive real.
 A similar result was shown in \cite{Pa} for the sphere.
 The results in \cite{LNR} were prompted by a question of Gromov \cite{Gr} and Frankel-Katz \cite{FK} concerning bounding the length of contracting homotopies of a 2-disk.